-The Corporation owns a national license for CASA (formerly Les idées de ma maison) a French-language digital specialty channel devoted to real estate, renovation, decoration as well as cooking.
-The channel was launched on February 19, 2008.
+The Corporation owns a national license for CASA, a French-language digital specialty channel devoted to real estate, renovation, decoration as well as cooking.
+This channel was launched on February 19, 2008.
 Its Website is accessible at www.casatv.ca.